Job 2:10 (ESV): But he said to her, “You speak as one of the foolish women would speak. Shall we receive good from God, and shall we not receive evil?

 When we ask, ‘why me Lord?’, when challenges come, we display a sense of defiance, a self-righteousness that says I deserve better than this, in essence questioning God, doubting His goodness and faithfulness.
 While, when we stop to ask – ‘why me Lord?’ when we receive so much good, we reflect a heart of humility and gratitude.
 It also helps us like Job to face the tough times with trust and confidence in the same sovereign Lord.

-So what is your choice today?
-Would you choose to develop the habit of ‘why me Lord?’ that reflect awe and trust in the goodness of God.
+Would you choose to develop the habit of ‘why me Lord?’ that reflect a heart of humility and gratitude, and trusts in the goodness of God.

-Dear Lord increase in me the habit of asking ‘why me Lord?’ today, when You continue to bless me with good things, I pray in Jesus’ name, Amen.
+Dear Lord increase in me the habit of asking ‘why me Lord?’ from a heart that grateful for your goodness and blessings, I pray.